SemlerPDX/TaskMaster/SECURITY.md

 ## Reporting a Vulnerability

 > [!IMPORTANT]
-> **Please report any security vulnerabilities under [Issues](https://github.com/SemlerPDX/TaskMaster/issues)**
+> **Please report any security vulnerabilities using the button above or click here: [Report a vulnerability](https://github.com/SemlerPDX/TaskMaster/security/advisories/new)**

 I am committed to keeping TaskMaster safe and secure.
-Updates to reported and confirmed security vulnerabilities will be swift, as able.
-Individual updates will be noticed in the respective issue report.
+Updates to reported and confirmed security vulnerabilities will be swift, as soon as able.